Lilac is a kind of “hardwood” that is most suitable for carving, small turned projects, and musical instruments.

-- Violet lilacs are the sign of spirituality
+- Violet lilacs are a sign of spirituality

-- Magenta lilacs are the sign of love and passion
+- Magenta lilacs are a sign of love and passion

-- Blue lilacs are the sign of happiness and tranquility
+- Blue lilacs are a sign of happiness and tranquility

-- White lilacs are the sign of purity and innocence
+- White lilacs are a sign of purity and innocence

 The color and appearance of Lilac wood differ depending on the species.

 But mainly you can tell the Lilac wood by its pale, cream-colored sapwood; and reddish, brown, purple, or lavender color streaks throughout the heartwood.